ayush987goyal/mcp/src/aws-bedrock-data-automation-mcp-server/README.md

 }
 ```

 Make sure the AWS profile has permissions to access Amazon Bedrock Data Automation services.
 The MCP server creates a boto3 session using the specified profile to authenticate with AWS services.
+Amazon Bedrock Data Automation services is currently available in the following regions: us-east-1 and us-west-2.

 ## Tools